willdumm/historydag/docs/quickstart.rst

 Defining and Computing History Weights
 ======================================

-History weights which can be computed as a sum over edges are very efficiently computable in the history DAG.
+History weights which can be computed as a sum over edges are efficiently computable in the history DAG.

 Such a history weight can be defined by: